-- Climate change affects women disproportionately, as the risk is multiplied by women's economic vulnerability and women's socially constructed role as primary carer for dependents.1 - Extreme weather events and disasters are associated with an increase in violence against women.2 - Women's patterns of energy use and fossil fuel consumption are different to men's.
+- Climate change affects women disproportionately as risk is multiplied by women's economic vulnerability and women's socially constructed role as primary carer for dependents.1 - Extreme weather events and disasters are associated with an increase in violence against women.2 - Women's patterns of energy use and fossil fuel consumption are different to men's.
 Women are more likely to live alone or be rearing children alone, and to be responsible for others (family, kin, and neighbours) as paid and unpaid caregivers.
 They are more likely to make short trips by vehicle, depend on public transportation and travel with dependents.
 Women face additional challenges in meeting the rising energy, transport and food costs associated with climate change.3

-- In comparison to the Victorian average (3%), Yarriambiack had a higher proportion of the female population aged 15-54 years receiving the single parenting payment (5%),4 suggesting women may be more vulnerable to the increasing costs of living associated with climate change (e.g. energy, food, transport).5 - A greater proportion of females (58%) in Yarriambiack accessed specialist homelessness services compared to males (42%).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 3.2% of Yarriambiack residents reported access to public transport as good or very good.
-This is significantly lower than the Victorian average (61.2%),8 influencing decisions around active transport.
+- Females (15-54 years) in Ballarat were much more likely than males to receive a Single Parent Payment than those based in all other Central Highlands localities,4 and may be more vulnerable to the increasing costs of living associated with climate change (e.g. energy, food, transport).5 - A greater proportion of females (58%) accessed specialist homelessness services in comparison to males (42%).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 49.7% of residents reported access to public transport as good or very good.
+This is significantly lower than the Victorian average (61.2%),8 influencing decisions around active transport. - 9% of residents travelled more than 50km to work.
+This is more than two times greater than the state average (4%).9

-- 1. Apply the Gender and Emergency Management Guidelines to emergency planning. - Apply an intersectional gender analysis to climate change decision-making.
+- 1. Apply the Gender and Emergency Management Guidelines to emergency planning. - 2.
+Apply an intersectional gender analysis to climate change decision-making.
 Include women in discussions about infrastructure, energy, transport, agriculture, environmental management and disaster. - 3.
 Roll out delivery of Gender and Disaster Pod training and interventions to identify and respond to the gender specific impacts of disasters, including pandemics.